Getting Started In Food Photography

 Artificial Light

-I started off with one speed light and grew from there.
-I have a full post that talks about getting started with artificial lights below that you can check out when you’re ready to start experimenting.
+I started off with one speed light and my lighting equipment grew from there.
+I have a detailed post that talks about each of these lights – with behind the scenes set ups – so be sure to check it out.

 READ MORE ABOUT: GETTING STARTED WITH ARTIFICIAL LIGHTS

-Overall, getting started in food photography is a lot of fun and shouldn’t feel overwhelming.
+Overall, getting started in food photography is a lot of fun.
 My advice is not to overthink the equipment, because you really don’t need a lot in the beginning.
 The main things you need are a camera, a good lens, editing software and a desire to learn and practice.
 As your creative vision and skills improve, you will figure out what you will really need to capture the types of images you want.

 Reach out with questions anytime!